k0001/k0001.github.com/articles/opaleye-sot.md

 propagated upstream until it is satisfied.

-Let's now convert our `Cols` to an associated open type family within a type class that we will call `Tisch`, which is the German word for “table”—a good name because it doesn't clash with Opaleye's `Table`, a type we will use later on.
+Let's now convert our `Cols` to an associated open type family within a type class that we will call `Tisch`, which is the German word for “table”—the one with four legs, a good name because it doesn't clash with Opaleye's `Table`, a type we will use later on.

 ```haskell